 This is 46 acres of ancient woodland and organic pasture on Dartmoor National Park, South Devon.
-We like to engage the community in caring for the land and host occasional events and activities.
+We like to engage the community in caring for the land and host occasional events and activities (Covid has limited this).

-This is a magical place on the southern edge of Dartmoor.
+This is a magical hidden valley on the southern edge of Dartmoor.
 Ecologically diverse, beautiful, and close to South Brent & Totnes.
 On site are 3 barns, a small workshop, sawmill, a willow osier and produce for weaving willow, a sauna, lakes, and plenty of land to connect with.

-The host family (me, my wife, 2 young boys & a newborn baby girl) live a few miles away in a house, whilst volunteers stay out on the land in caravans (or tents when a big team) who look after the place day-to-day.
+The host family (me, my wife, 2 young boys & baby girl) live a few miles away in a house, whilst volunteers stay out on the land in caravans (or tents when a big team) and look after the place day-to-day.

 Volunteers need to be responsible and willing to undertake agreed tasks safely and sensibly without supervision.
-We have a morning meeting each week to get things started where your input is highly valued.
+We have a morning meeting each week to check in & get things started where your input is highly valued.

 Although we have connected to the grid with power in the barns, we are still a fairly low-impact set-up so you will need to be happy living in a simple way using solar power & spring water.
 It's not for the faint hearted and very close to nature.

-I provide food which together the team cooks in the kitchen - you let me know what you need for the weekly shop.
+I provide simple food which together the team cooks in the kitchen - you let me know what you need for the weekly shop.
 This will be a mix of organic and non organic things.

-Every day we need to care for the chickens and ducks, and care for the little veg patch in the sun-garden.
+Every day we need to care for the chickens and ducks, and care for the veg patch & poly tunnel.

 Depending how long you stay you will probably experience everything it takes to fell and extract a tree, and help throughout the process.
 It is demanding and you will need to be fit, enthusiastic and responsible.
 If you can drive or use a chainsaw this is very helpful (you need a valid licence to be insured).
 Interest in eco-building and woodwork is very important during this time of barn-building.